joshkent94/BrowseGPT/README.md

 turbo correct
 ```

-Download the latest version of [Google Chrome](https://www.google.com/intl/en_uk/chrome/dr/download/), then go to Chrome extensions, turn on development mode, click 'Load unpacked' and select the dist folder within the extension directory.
-Click on the extension icon to open the sidepanel, or use the shortcut CMD + SHIFT + SPACE.
+To use the extension in the browser, download and open the latest version of [Google Chrome](https://www.google.com/intl/en_uk/chrome/dr/download/) or [Microsoft Edge](https://www.microsoft.com/en-us/edge/download?form=MA13FJ), then go to the extensions page, turn on development mode, click 'Load unpacked' and select the dist folder within the appropriate extension's directory.
+Click on the extension's icon to open the sidepanel, or use the shortcut CMD + SHIFT + SPACE.

 To see any front end changes in the browser, you'll need to manually reload the extension by clicking the refresh button from the extensions page.
 Alternatively, download the [Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) to make this easier.